-FreeBitco.in also offers a weekly lottery which you are entered into every time you claim from the free bitcoin faucet.
+FreeBitco.in used to offer browser mining but no longer does.
+However, it offers a weekly lottery which you are entered into every time you claim from the free bitcoin faucet.
 You can buy additional tickets with your earnings and hope to scoop one of the substantial prizes on offer.

 Bear in mind that every time you claim from this faucet you are automatically entered into an hourly lottery as well, with prizes of up to $200 on offer.

 There’s also a hi/lo game available where you can take a chance and try to increase your bitcoin stash.
 This is not advisable way to make a profit though as it is gambling pure and simple.